VictorGranado/GeoTracker-v1.0/README.md

 - Pitch
 - Roll
-- Motion detection
-- Shake detection
-- Impact/shock events
+- Acceleration
-- Orientation assist
+- Gyroscope data
-- Hold-level warning
+- Movement/orientation display
+- Future hold-level warnings or motion detection

-The MPU-6050 does not replace the magnetometer because it does not detect magnetic north.
+The MPU-6050 does not detect magnetic north.
 It works together with the BMM150 to improve the handheld navigation experience.

 ---